 4. Bullfrog Pond (TPWD Neighborhood Fishin') (Manor)

-Out of Austin, plan for about 17 min in the car — makes Manor a realistic weekday-afternoon option from Austin.
+Out of Austin, plan for about 17 min in the car, which makes Manor an easy weekday-afternoon trip from Austin.

 Location: 18706 Blake Manor Road, Manor, TX 78653

-TPWD-stocked catfish every two weeks — kids almost always catch something — Bullfrog Pond at East Metro Park is part of the state's Neighborhood Fishin' Program, which means channel catfish get stocked bi-weekly April through November, and rainbow trout fill in December through March.
-The dedicated fishing pier is easy for little ones to use, restrooms are on site, and the shaded banks make warm-season fishing bearable.
-When your kid hasn't caught anything yet, a stocked pond changes that fast.
+Stocked catfish every two weeks — kids almost always catch something: Bullfrog Pond at East Metro Park is part of TPWD's Neighborhood Fishin' program, which means channel catfish arrive bi-weekly April through November and rainbow trout take over December through March.
+The dedicated fishing pier is built for little hands, restrooms are on-site, and shaded banks make warm-season fishing actually bearable.

 Good to know: pier, bank fishing, stocked catfish, stocked trout, restrooms, shade.